-Everyone is welcome to attend the powwow at the Medicine Lodge city park.
+Everyone is welcome to attend the powwow at the newly developed powwow grounds at Memorial Peace Park.
 Seating that is set up around the area where the dancing is to take place is for the dancers, not the spectators, so bring your own lawn chairs.
 It is good to ask before taking a picture out of respect for those who may have religious reasons for avoiding photos.
 No one should ever enter the dance arena unless invited.
 Do not touch the clothing of any dancer.
 A good rule of thumb is to wait for the reaction of the Native onlookers.
 If they clap, then everyone claps.
 Most of the time the emcee will tell the audience what is going on and what to do.

 Food vendors will also be on-site providing the always popular Indian tacos and fry bread.
 There will be craft vendors selling a wide selection of Native items including shirts, jewelry, wooden crafts, rugs, wall decorations and Native items for children.